akhrorjonisokjanov/akhrorjonisokjanov/README.md

 - 🌱 I’m currently working on a Python
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate with other content creators goal_net 2021 Goals: Contribute more to Open Source projects zap Fun fact: I love to make more friends sunglasses
+- 💞️ I’m looking to collaborate with other content creators

 <!---